mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

 effect`), but probably have had enough experience talking to phone-based dialog agents and/or smartphone assistants to lower their expectations.

-In more detail, this means a kim instance must provide feedback (answering the user question "Did the rover hear me and understand what I asked?") and require a minimum of extra explicitness that a conversation with a human being would be unlikely to contain: i.e. a kim instance should have some means of modeling conversational context.
+In more detail, this means a voice interface instance must provide feedback (answering the user question "Did the rover hear me and understand what I asked?") and require a minimum of extra explicitness that a conversation with a human being would be unlikely to contain: i.e. a voice interface instance should have some means of modeling conversational context.

 As well, as a control interface, astronauts want as clearly as possible to know what options they have (i.e. what the rover is listening for) to direct